openshift/openshift-origin-design/web-console/knikubevirt/import-vm/import-vm.md

 # Import VM
 The `Import virtual machine` action will be available in the `Create virtual machine` dropdown.

-It will also be in the empty state as a secondary action.

 ![Import VM](img/Import-vm.png)

 The Import virtual machine flow is very much the same as the Create a virtual machine flow with the exception of the general step.